observable-playground/observable-playground/src/examples/rxjs/files/switchMap.md

 docsUrl:	https://rxjs.dev/api/operators/switchMap
 -->

 `switchMap`, as well as other `**Map` operators, will substitute value on the source stream with a stream of values, returned by inner function.
-When source stream emits, `switchMap` will unsubscribe from previous inner stream and will call inner function to **switch** to the new inner observable:
+When source stream emits, `switchMap` will unsubscribe from previous inner stream and will call inner function to **switch** to the new inner observable.
+> Also try this [mergeMap vs exhaustMap vs switchMap vs concatMap](/rxjs/mergeMap-vs-exhaustMap-vs-switchMap-vs-concatMap/) head-to-head comparison

 ```js
 const { rxObserver, palette } = require('api/v0.3');